MEET OUR TEAM

 Cheyanne (she/her) is a New York State Licensed Master Social Worker (LMSW) with experience providing mental health support to adults.

-She is a person-centered, strengths-based therapist who incorporates evidence-based interventions such as cognitive behavioral therapy (CBT), motivational interviewing, mindfulness, and trauma-informed approaches.
+She is a person-centered, strengths-based therapist who incorporates evidence-based interventions such as Cognitive Behavioral Therapy (CBT), Motivational Interviewing, mindfulness, and trauma-informed approaches.
 Cheyanne is passionate about helping clients navigate anxiety, depression, grief and loss, trauma, perfectionism, and life transitions with greater self-awareness and resilience.

 With a focus on creating a compassionate, nonjudgmental, and affirming space, Cheyanne works to foster growth, healing, and confidence in her clients.
 She understands the unique challenges that individuals face and strives to support each client in finding their own path toward meaningful change.